lanzizuan/suicide-attempt-prediction/README.md

 #### Word Cloud

-* For people who have attepmted to suicide, what kind of help do they need?
+* Question: For people who have attepmted to suicide, what kind of help do they need?

 ![4](https://raw.githubusercontent.com/lanzizuan/suicide-attempt-prediction/master/image/6.png)

 Observation: When people ask for dating with others, they might feel lonely and the risk of attempting to suicide arises.

-* What's the job of people who have attempted to suicide?
+* Question: What's the job of people who have attempted to suicide?

 ![5](https://raw.githubusercontent.com/lanzizuan/suicide-attempt-prediction/master/image/7.png)